Orthogonality

 • f3f_3: Number of parks within a 1-mile radius.

 These two features are likely to be far more independent.
-Knowing the size of a house tells you very little about the number of nearby parks.
 They provide unique, non-overlapping information.
 As vectors, they would be close to orthogonal.

 Orthonormal Bases: The Ideal Coordinate System